AaronLip/foundry-ink/README.md

 * [I Would Like to Go Home](https://elenatchi.itch.io/i-would-like-to-go-home), a short interactive about being a Mars exploration unit with only 4.9% battery power left.
 Playable in your browser.
 * inkle's own [Heaven's Vault](https://store.steampowered.com/app/774201/Heavens_Vault/), a nonlinear game about archaeology, ruins, language, and the secret of Heaven's Vault.
 * More can be  found in the [ink-library](https://github.com/inkle/ink-library#ink-games-and-non-games)

-## What are the current features?
-This project contains an embedded `inkjs` interpreter and a wrapper for both the console and chat messages.